 Film -- Your choice of film has a lot to do with what results you will get in night photography pictures.
 Tungsten balanced film is very common to use in night photography, such as Fuji's 64T, which is the primary film I use.

-Tungsten balanced films will tend to give you more blue or purplish colors which people tend to associate with night photography, see bridge photo at top of this post.
+Tungsten balanced films will tend to give you more blue or purplish colors which people tend to associate with night photography.
 Fuji's Provia is also another popular film for night work.
 I've used Kodak Porta 400VC, the results were more of an orange tint, not quite as pleasant.
 Again: practice, experiment and take good notes.

 For black and white film, I've used Kodak Tri-X and Ilford HP5 and FP4 films.
 The Ilford films have slightly better reciprocity, but I wouldn't declare any of the films to be clearly superior.
 For reciprocity alone, Kodak's T-Max seems to be best, but I've always avoided T-Max, I think my early B&W instructor scared me away from it.

 I plan to experiment more with black and white films and development techniques for night photography.
 I'll post my results when complete.

 You will probably need some form of light just to see depending how dark it is and where you are shooting; loading film in the dark always sounds easier than it is.
 The new little LED key chains are bright, last a long time and work pretty well.
 You may also want to use lights to brighten elements in the scene; different colored lights can add some fun effects.